naibelgodd/Aimbot-naibell-edition/README.md

 This module is used in [AirHub V2](https://github.com/Exunys/AirHub-V2).
 If you want to use it personally instead of integrating it for development purposes, I recommend using AirHub.

-### 📜 License
-This project is completely free and open source.
-However, that does not mean you own the rights to it.
-Please read this [document](https://github.com/Exunys/Aimbot-V3/blob/main/LICENSE) for more information.
-You can reuse or integrate this script or any system from this project into your own repositories, as long as you credit the developer, [Exunys](https://github.com/Exunys) (me).
+You can reuse or integrate this script or any system from this project into your own repositories, as long as you credit the developer, [naibelgodd](https://github.com/naibelgodd) (me).

 ### ❗ Notice
 This project has been written and tested with Synapse X and Electron.
 However, I will do my best to modularize support for every exploit.
 So far, the required functions for this module to run are listed below: